 As a parent, we should demonstrate to our kids feel that we support them in their academic life.
 Through this, we are motivating them to get more involved in doing their school activities.
 One of the best things we can do is to help them do their homework.
 Also, let them feel that we are always available to assist them with their questions.

 We should develop a habit of asking them how his/her day went in school.
 By doing so, we are showing that we are interested to know their school life.
 This could make them feel that going to school is an interesting and exciting thing to do.
 This tip is effective for those parents who have young kids.

 An older student may feel uncomfortable if we ask too many questions about their school life.
 So, we must give them enough space and allow them to share what they want to share with you.
+If you have a child approaching graduation, then you can motivate them to do well at school by getting involved in their plans-if they want you to, that is.
+Whether it involves buying them a graduation gown, or hosting a party for them and their friends, speak to them about it and see what they would like help with.
 Take note that a lively conversation is way better than a serious interrogation.

 Most of us, parents, are tempted to reward our kids in exchange for good performances.
 This does not cause positive results.
 Tangible rewards aren’t always the options to make our kids feel that we are proud of what they have done.

 So, aside from giving our children fancy rewards, why not give them something cheap yet has a special meaning.
 We can treat them to their favorite ice cream flavor and share it with the whole family.
 Aside from that, it would be better to break down their schoolwork into several sessions to complete it without putting stress on them.